Hitting a Straight Lick with a Crooked Stick: Stories from the Harlem Renaissance: Sweat

 This story is about Delia Jones, a hardworking Christian woman who is being abused by her unfaithful husband, Syke Jones.
 He tries to drive Delia away by making her life miserable, but she refuses to leave the home her father gave her and that she has worked so hard to maintain.
 Taking advantage of Delia's intense fear of snakes, Syke first places a rattlesnake outside the house and then in her laundry hamper.
 Syke's plan for the snake to bite and kill Delia are upended when Delia escapes and the rattlesnake bites him instead, causing him to have an agonizing death.

 Under the Bridge

 This story presents a love triangle between 58-year-old Luke Mimms, his new 19-year-old wife, Vangie, and his 22-year-old son, Artie.
-The new family unit finds peace with each other until the friendship between Vangie and Artie begans to advance into something more.
+The new family unit finds peace with each other until the friendship between Vangie and Artie begins to advance into something more.
 Luke becomes increasingly jealous, leading him to try to use hoodoo charms to halt Artie and Vangie's love.
-In a heated moment, Luke find he has lost the charm, reversing the effects.
+In a heated moment, Luke finds he has lost the charm, reversing the effects.
 Luke must then watch Artie and Vangie kiss and feel emotionally betrayed.